Sour Cream Drop Cookies

 sour cream, flour, sugar, and other ingredients on a white table.

-How to make easy sour cream cookies
+How to make sour cream Drop cookies

 Place the butter and sugar in the bowl of a stand mixer.
 You can also use a large bowl and a hand mixer.
 Beat until light and fluffy.
+Then, add the eggs, vanilla, and sour cream, and beat until combined.

 soft cookie batter in the metal bowl of a stand mixer.

+Add the flour, baking powder, baking soda, and salt.
+Mix just until combined.
 The dough will be quite soft.
 Chill the dough for at least 2 hours (or overnight).

 sour cream cookie batter in a stand mixer.